 Faith sees beyond space and time and knows that everything is already as it should be.
 Hope dwells with the expectation of seeing in the physical reality what faith sees in the spiritual.
 And love is the eternal dimension that remains forever.

 “And now these three remain: faith, hope and love.
 But the greatest of these is love.”
 (1 Corinthians 13:13)

 Faith, hope, and love are not just durable and precious virtues or character.
 They are eternal, transcendent, powerful driving forces in human life.
 Moreover, for believers, they are inextricably linked to Christ as their source and personified image.

-Christ is the source and the engine of the divine, unconditional love.
-In Him we understand that God has loved us.
-By faith in Him we gain access to this love, and through His power we learn to live as fully beloved and accepted.
-Through Him we become capable of giving love, and we learn to love our neighbor in action and in reality.
+Christ is the source and the engine of divine, unconditional love.
+In Him, we understand that God has loved us.
+By faith in Him, we gain access to this love, and through His power, we learn to live as fully beloved and accepted.
+Through Him, we become capable of giving love, and we learn to love our neighbor in action and in reality.